RBEGamer/K3_LASER_ENGRAVER_PROTOCOL/README.md

 * `buffer[8]` - current image height position

-To see the complete function to sned an image to the engraver see the `int start_engraving(` function in `main.cpp`
+To see the complete function to send an image to the engraver, see the `int start_engraving(` function in `main.cpp`.

 ### Buffer size calucation